sentinel-hub/eo-learn/CONTRIBUTING.md

 ## Feature Requests

-Existing feature requests can be found [here][existing-feature-requests].
+Existing feature requests can be found [in the issues][existing-feature-requests].

 A new feature request can be created by opening a new issue with the **enhancement** label, and describing how the feature would benefit the **eo-learn** community.
 Providing an example use-case would help assessing the scope of the feature request.